SAR 109T

-The SAR 109T is a blowback 9×19mm submachine gun manufactured in 2014 by Sarsılmaz.
+The SAR 109T is a 9×19mm submachine gun manufactured in 2014 by Sarsılmaz.

 Design

 The SAR 109T is a lightweight and modular submachine gun that resembles the American ArmaLite AR-15 (M16).
 According to the manufacturer, it discharges casings from the right in single shooting mode.
 The barrel has polygonal rifling and a 1:10 twist rate.
 A force of 25 N is required to pull the trigger.
 The gun has a 6-groove, right hand turn barrel profile.

 The chassis of the 109T is a two-part aluminium alloy receiver with a hammer-fired mil-spec trigger.
 Firing controls include an M16-type non-reciprocating charging handle and an M16-style fire mode selector/safety switch.

 The SAR 109T also features a Picatinny rail, which allows for quick mounting of NATO accessories without additional tools.